keuller/knockout-rest/README.md

 Roadmap
 ---

 Please feel free to suggest new features and contribute with this project.
-We're planning other features to improve this API.

 License
 ---